julioct/julioct.github.io/_posts/2023-07-29-MassTransit.md

 dotnet run
 ```

-You should see something like this in your consoles:
+You should see something like this in your terminals:

 ```
 info: MassTransit[0]